 Consider a soft credit check loan instead.

-There is an alternative to choosing no credit check loans when you’re in need of some quick cash: You could apply for a bad credit loan that performs a “soft” credit check instead.
-Unlike hard checks, soft checks don’t end up on your credit report and don’t affect your score.
+There is an alternative to choosing no credit check loans when you require some quick cash.
+You could apply for a bad credit loan that performs a “soft” credit check instead.
+Unlike hard checks, soft checks don’t end up on your credit report and don’t impact your credit score.

-What’s more, a soft credit check lets you know that the lender is taking your ability to repay into account, making it less likely that you’ll borrow more than you can repay and end up either defaulting entirely or stuck in a dangerous, costly cycle of debt.
+What’s more, a soft credit check lets you know that the lender is taking your ability to repay into account.
+This makes it less likely that you’ll borrow more than you can repay and end up either defaulting entirely or stuck in a costly cycle of debt.

-Some of these soft credit check lenders even report your payment information to the credit bureaus!
-So if you make your payments on time, that information will go on your report and can help you build a better credit history!
+Additionally, some of these soft credit check lenders may even report your payment information to the credit bureaus!
+So if you make your payments on time, that information will go on your report and may help you build a better credit history!